Shannon Des Roches Rosa

-I used to indulge myself in the italicized bad attitude parenting, back when I thought parenting a kid with autism was a role with only two flavors, both of them Martyr: the Complainer, and the Stoic.
+I used to indulge myself in the italicized bad attitude parenting, back when I thought parenting an autistic kid was a role with only two flavors, both of them Martyr: the Complainer, and the Stoic.
 But through my years of blogging and community involvement, I have encountered too many excellent positive role models to not know better.

-I now consider parenting a child with autism as much an attitude as a role.
+I now consider parenting an autistic child as much an attitude as a role.
 I try as hard as I can to be that second parent, the chirpy and occasionally snarky optimist, the mother who loves and respects her child and his strengths and efforts above all.

 Attitude is a choice, you know.
 Choosing a positive outlook is not always easy, and can be especially difficult if you have no good role models, and are teetering on the edge between challenge and true tragedy.
 But if you find the right people to inspire you, to stomp on tiny violins and refuse to let pity join the party, then choosing positivity gets easier.

-I'm writing about attitude because we hear too many stories about autism parents who have been conditioned into negativity, who have no community to support or understand them, or who can't let go of the children, marriages, or lives they thought they were supposed to get.
-Some of their stories end in tragedy.
+I’m writing about attitude because we hear too many stories about parents of autistic kids who have been conditioned into negativity, who have no community to support or understand them, or who can’t let go of the children, marriages, or lives they thought they were supposed to get.

-Autism parents need communities that will truly support them and their children, formed by partners, parents, and other souls who are tired and grumpy and sarcastic, but also held together by pure white hot child-centric advocacy.
-We need to help autism parents love and appreciate their children wholly even as they fight for them, and as difficult as their family journeys may be.
+Parents of autistic children need communities that will truly support them and their children, formed by partners, parents, and other souls who are tired and grumpy and sarcastic, but also held together by pure white hot child-centric advocacy.
+We need to help parents of autistic kids love and appreciate their children wholly even as they fight for them, and as difficult as their family journeys may be.